Plant Problem Lab

 Root rot is more likely when decline comes with wet soil, sour smell, mushy roots, soft stems, or a sealed pot.
 It is worth checking carefully before repotting.

-For christmas cactus, adjust the diagnosis around this plant profile: Holiday cacti are not desert cacti.
+For christmas cactus, read this symptom alongside how the plant usually behaves: Holiday cacti are not desert cacti.
 Limp segments, bud drop, or root rot often come from watering swings, low light, temperature shifts, or dense soil.

 overwateringno drainagedense soillow light plus slow dryingoverwatering or slow-drying soildry soil stress or inconsistent watering